wexond/browser-base/README.md

 We still have a lot of things to do, to make Wexond better and better.
 This is just a beginning.
 So to improve our web browser we have created a roadmap so that you can see the next features and improvements.

 # [Supported WebExtensions APIs](https://github.com/wexond/wexond/issues/110)

+There is a lot of APIs, but we are only two very young programmers, so any help would be really appreciated and welcomed.

 # Contributing